 Researchers are still trying to learn the exact cause of BPD.
 Multiple factors may contribute to the disorder, including genetics, environmental factors, and serotonin abnormalities.

 BPD may be a genetic condition.
-A study on twins and BPD published in the Journal of Personality Disorders suggests the disorder has a substantial genetic component.
+A study on twins and BPD published in the

 Growing up in an unstable, abusive, or neglectful environment may raise your risk of developing BPD.